- R.E. Coordinator

-Hello, my name is Kay Barber and I have had the pleasure of working at Ridgefield since 2006.
+Hello, my name is Kay Barber and I have had the pleasure of working at Ridgefield since September 2006.
 I am originally from the West Midlands and moved to Cambridge for the first time to study English Literature at ARU.
 I then moved back to Birmingham where I stayed for a few years and it was there that I did my PGCE.
-I missed Cambridge so much that I moved back here AGAIN four years ago!
+I missed Cambridge so much that I moved back here AGAIN in 2005!.
 I live in Cambridge with my husband, our daughter, Elise, and Nigel the cat.
 I am available most days after school so please feel free to pop in for a chat.

 - French Coordinator